-Romania gold Rosia Montana perspective deposits & environment concerns11.
-January 2016. / Mining
+Romania gold Rosia Montana perspective deposits & environment concerns, Mining

 The rich Romania gold resources known to still exist within the country are certainly attractive to many mining companies who would like to access them.
 Still, the Rosia Montana project was recently rejected after waiting 15 years for approval, and this certainly weighs heavily in the minds of other companies who may setting up a mining operation in Romania.